Agenda and minutes

 (d) the Committee requested that the data was provided to show the breakdown of the gender and ethnicity of the children excluded, and that the number of SEND and FSM pupils excluded was differentiated.
 It recommended that the demographic data on the pupil population of each school was reviewed as part of the process of understanding the exclusion rates;

 (e) the ‘Inclusion Model’ has been introduced by the Council to encourage schools to not exclude pupils, where possible.
 Ten of seventeen secondary schools are part of the model and have seen reductions in their exclusion rates, but the highest three excluding schools have not signed up.
 Meetings are held with the head teachers of all of the schools that are part of the Model, and the other schools are invited to attend.
-Individual meetings are also held with the heads of schools that are not part of the Model;
+Individual meetings are also held with the ... view the full minutes text for item 7.

 8.